 William Freeman, MD

-Medical Consultant and Co-founder
+Medical Advisor and Co-founder

 William R. Freeman, M.D. is a co-founder of Nanovision.
 He is a Distinguished Professor of Ophthalmology and Vice chair of the department of ophthalmology at the University of California San Diego.
 He is also Director of UCSD’s Jacobs Retina Center, the only free-standing retina research center in the country.

 Dr. Freeman has had over 30 years of continuous NIH grant support for basic research into retinal diseases and also directs several clinical trials at the Jacobs Retina Center exploring new treatments of retinal diseases.

 He is an Associate Editor of the Journal Retina and has been on the editorial board of that journal as well as Ophthalmology and others for many years.
 He is founding member of the International Society for Ocular Infections.
 He has published over 550 peer reviewed scientific papers in the area of retinal disease and speaks frequently nationally and internationally.

 He is dedicated to restoration of vision in patients with retinal disease and has been working with Nanovision and UCSD faculty on development of a retinal prosthesis.
 Dr. Freeman has trained over 100 retinal surgeons and is cited annually as one of America’s top Physicians by Who’s who, Castle Connely and other organizations.

 Our technology is singularly unique in how the sub retinal device tailors the electrical neural stimulation parameters to the individual patient.
 It is the most advanced technology available capable of achieving such a degree of patient specificity.Contact Us